The Best Destinations in Eritrea

 3. Imperial Palace

-At its foot Tigu and Egyptian fortress lies the ruins of the Imperial Palace which was built by the Osdemir Pasha a Turk in the 16th century.
+Tigu, an Egyptian fortress lies at the ruins of the Imperial Palace which was built by the Osdemir Pasha a Turk in the 16th century.

 A once magnificent building it is now in ruins due to the war between the Eritrea and Ethiopia in the 90's.